 Looking for shade solutions for your home can be a difficult task.
 The choice usually comes down to either a retractable awning or an umbrella, both of which have advantages and disadvantages.
 If you’re looking for home shade solutions for the upcoming summer, then you’ve come to the right place.
-Here are the pros and cons of retractable awnings and umbrellas to help you make the best decision for your home.
+Here are the pros and cons of retractable awnings vs. umbrellas to help you make the best decision for your outdoor shading requirements.

 Retractable awnings are becoming more and more popular in residential areas.
 This is because they offer great shelter, space, and shade.
 Retractable awnings tend to be quite larger and cover more space than umbrellas do which makes for more shade.